structure7/wundergroundBlynk/README.md

 # wundergroundBlynk
-A simple way of getting a Weather Underground API temperature into Blynk (or any other variable in your Arduino sketch).
+This is a relatively simple method to get weather data (simply the current temperature in fahrenheit, in this case) and plug it into a variable in my Arduino sketch.

 ## Libraries and Resources